-Our expanded kerbside collection service being introduced on 1 July is just one small step towards developing a sustainable District.
-We all need to think of ways to minimise our waste footprint and start composting, recycling, upcycling, reusing and reducing our consumption.
+Our expanded kerbside collection service started on 1 July is just one small step towards developing a sustainable District.
+We all need to think of ways to minimise our waste footprint and start composting, recycling, up-cycling, reusing and reducing our consumption.

 By working together, Council and the community can achieve more effective waste management and minimisation in the Waimakariri District.

-The Council provides a number of waste services for the District's residents, businesses, schools and visitors, and soon, the expanded kerbside collections will begin:
+The Council provides a number of waste services for the District's residents, businesses, schools and visitors: